‘The Wife’ Director Björn Runge Set to Direct ‘Stardream’

-Swedish director Björn Runge, whose latest film “The Wife” earned its star Glenn Close a Golden Globe for best actress, is set to direct “Stardream.”
+Swedish director Björn Runge, whose latest film “The Wife” earned its star, Glenn Close, a Golden Globe for best actress Sunday, is set to direct “Stardream.”

 “It is an absolute privilege to be a part of ‘Stardream.’
 Dealing with big questions about humanity, this is a powerful drama with hypnotic possibilities that will take everyone involved to a new level of filmmaking,” said Runge.
-“The audience will be invited into a mind-blowing experience about loss and love,” said the director.
+“The audience will be invited into a mind-blowing experience about loss and love.”

-The team of “Stardream” are currently casting the lead roles and are planning a summer shoot in the U.K.
+The “Stardream” team is currently casting the lead roles and planning a summer shoot in the U.K.

 Harrison, whose science fiction script “Far Edge of the World” topped the 2016 Brit List, is currently attached to adapt Kate Hamer’s bestselling novel “The Girl in the Red Coat” for Endor Productions.